JiggityMaggotKetamynes/Chips/ScriptYC.md

 D: Hi, I'm Davis, and we are the founders of Chips

 C: Chips is a Interoperable Layer 1 Blockchain.
-Users will utlise our Coin Chips To pair trade in any two comodities.
+Users will utlize our Coin Chips To pair trade in any two comodities.
 Users can also make yeild in a transpart way through staking options to fund leverage trading.

 D:
 - experience
+- comodity pair trade ineffeacny
 - Price asymetry
-- comodity pair trade ineffeacny
 - value of perpetual swaps

 C: Thats why we designed Chips.
 Chips allows users through our websited to directly pair-trade any commodites using perpetual swaps.
 This direct trading creates a novel means for the market to directly speculate on two goods.

-We chose perpetual swaps because it allows traders exposer to price action between goods with out the need to take physcial dilivery of the goods in question.
+We chose perpetual swaps because it allows traders exposure to price action between goods without the need to take physcial dilivery of the goods in question.

 D:
-- 6.6 Trillion DAILY!
+- FOREX markets trade 6.6 Trillion in volume daily/ w current protocols and inefficiences.

-C: Using our native Chip coin as the unit of account and demomations of options spread, creating a market patheway for better price discovery throgh seamless commodity pairing.
+C: Using our native Chip coin as the unit of account and denomination of options spread, creating a market patheway for better price discovery throgh seamless commodity pairing.